alphajuliet/jaipur-rkt/README.md

 (random-game (init-game #:seed 42) #:print? #t)
 ```

-All the game actions are collected for now into `*game-actions*`.
+All the game states and actions are collected for now into `*game*`, so you can
-Similarly, intermediate game states after each pair of player moves are collected into `*game-states*`.
+go back and see what happened.

 ## learn.rkt

-This is where we'll learn how to play the game using reinforcement learning, specifically the Q-learning algorithm.
+This is where we'll learn how to play the game using reinforcement learning, specifically the Q-learning
+algorithm.
 It's a work in progress.